Bielsa claims Ayr Gold Cup victory

 "He's a very talented horse.
 It just hasn't happened this year.
 Things go wrong and you get little niggles, but that's what gets you an Ayr Gold Cup - they generally get there fresh and well.

-"We've won four Ayr Gold Cups and you wonder if you're going to win another one."
+"We've won four Ayr Gold Cups [before] and you wonder if you're going to win another one."